raul23/vocab-augmentor/README.md

 To utilize the advanced translation and text generation features of `Gemini 1.0 Pro` and `llama 3-8b`, API keys are required.
-These keys must be saved as environment variables or can be retrieved from Kaggle Secrets.
+These keys must be saved as environment variables.
 Follow the steps below to manage your API keys:

 ### Setting Up Environment Variables